 A lock is a variable that can be used to protect exclusive access to a shared resource such as a shared memory space.
-It is implemented as a spinlock: the $srl_lock_lock()$ funtion returns only when the lock has been obtained.
+It is implemented as a spinlock : the srl_lock_lock() function returns only when the lock has been obtained.

-'''

-my_lock = Lock( 'lock_name')
+my_lock = Lock('lock_name')

-'''

-In the mapping section of the DSX/L program, the lock can be explicitly placed in the memory space.
+In the mapping section of the DSX/L program, 1 software object must be placed :